friendtech33-DAO/ft33-docs/docs/basics/migration.md

 ## What is the migration process?

-When the migration is live, the Olympus front-end will be updated to allow the migration of all your V1 tokens (i.e. OHM, sOHM, and wsOHM) to gOHM.
+When the migration is live, the friendtech33 front-end will be updated to allow the migration of all your V1 tokens (i.e. FTW, sOHM, and wsOHM) to gOHM.

 The migration process requires two steps: one to approve the contract for each of your V1 tokens, and another that actually migrates all your tokens to gOHM.

 :::note
 Each V1 token type requires its own approval step.
-For example, if you have OHM V1 and sOHM V1 in your wallet, you need to perform two token approvals, but only one migration operation (three transactions in total).
+For example, if you have FTW V1 and sOHM V1 in your wallet, you need to perform two token approvals, but only one migration operation (three transactions in total).
 :::

 ## Can I migrate a specific type of V1 token and leave out the others?

-No. You can either migrate all your V1 tokens (i.e. OHM, sOHM, and wsOHM) or none at all.
+No. You can either migrate all your V1 tokens (i.e. FTW, sOHM, and wsOHM) or none at all.

 ## Can I switch back to V1 tokens after migrating them to gOHM?